Your 26-Week-Old Baby – Development, Milestones & Care

 Feeding

-The 26th week is a gateway to the world of solid food (okay, semi-solids, initially) for your baby.
-This is the transition period where the digestive system is still adapting to the new foods as opposed to breast milk.
+The 26th week is a gateway to your baby’s solid food (okay, semi-solids, initially).
+This is the transition period in which the digestive system is still adapting to new foods as opposed to breast milk.
 Thus, if you see undigested pieces of food in their poop, there needn’t be any cause for alarm.
-In fact, you may see a rainbow of colours during this time.
+You may see a rainbow of colours during this time.
 Your infant may also have bouts of constipation during this time.
 Again, this is due to the transition that is taking place within their digestive system.
-You can remedy this situation by introducing fibre-rich foods such as papaya, prune juice, carrots, and spinach in their diet.
+You can remedy this situation by introducing fibre-rich foods such as papaya, prune juice, carrots, and spinach into their diet (5).

-You can also start introducing water in your baby’s diet.
-Please make sure that you boil water before you give them to your baby as their immune systems are still far from developed.
-You can make them use sippy cups, so there is minimal spillage.
-If your little one is still not eating solid food, don’t be disheartened as they will do it sooner or later.
-Avoid force-feeding them as they still have the tongue-thrust reflex.
+You can also start introducing water into your baby’s diet.
+Please make sure that you boil water before you give it to your baby, as their immune systems are still far from developed.
+You can make them use sippy cups so there is minimal spillage.
+If your little one is still not eating solid food, don’t be disheartened; they will do it sooner or later.
+Avoid force-feeding them, as they still have the tongue-thrust reflex.

 [Also Read: 6 Months Old Baby Food]